thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-how-to-avoid-the-problems.md

 ---
 layout: article
-title: On the Evilness of Feature Branching - How Can We Avoid The Problems?
+title: On the Evilness of Feature Branching - How To Avoid The Problems?
 author: Thierry de Pauw
 category: articles
 tags: [Version Control, Continuous Integration]